electricimp/imp-central-impt/DevelopmentGuide.md

 ### Sharing Projects ###

-Your Project can be easily shared, copied or moved: just copy the whole directory containing the [Project file](./CommandsManual.md#project-files) and the linked source files, and continue using *impt* from the directory at its new location.
+Your Project can be easily shared, copied or moved: just copy the directory containing the [Project file](./CommandsManual.md#project-files) and the linked source files, and continue using *impt* from the directory at its new location.

-**Note:** the Project directory may also include a [local auth file](./CommandsManual.md#local-auth-file), which you may not wish to share.

-On the contrary, if you do want to share or copy the authentication information along with your Project but the directory does not include a [local auth file](./CommandsManual.md#local-auth-file), call [`impt auth login`](./CommandsManual.md#auth-login) with the option `--local` and with the credentials and endpoint you would like to share.
+**Note** The Project directory may also include a [local auth file](./CommandsManual.md#local-auth-file), which you may not wish to share.
+If you *do* want to share or copy the authentication information along with your Project but the directory does not include a [local auth file](./CommandsManual.md#local-auth-file), call [`impt auth login`](./CommandsManual.md#auth-login) with the option `--local` and with the credentials and endpoint you would like to share.
 A [local auth file](./CommandsManual.md#local-auth-file) will be created and you will be able to copy it alongside the other Project files.

-### Deleting a Project ###
+### Deleting A Project ###

 There are several levels of Project deletion:

-- [`impt project delete`](./CommandsManual.md#project-delete) without additional options deletes the [Project file](./CommandsManual.md#project-files) only, ie. it simply removes the link between the Device Group and the source files.
+- The command [`impt project delete`](./CommandsManual.md#project-delete) without additional options deletes the [Project file](./CommandsManual.md#project-files) only, ie. it simply removes the link between the Device Group and the source files.
 The same effect occurs when you [create a new Project](#project-creation) in the same directory to overwrite the previous [Project file](./CommandsManual.md#project-files).
-- [`impt project delete`](./CommandsManual.md#project-delete) with the option `--files` will also delete the linked source files.
+- The command [`impt project delete`](./CommandsManual.md#project-delete) with the option `--files` will also delete the linked source files.
 This is equivalent to manually deleting the Project directory.
-- [`impt project delete`](./CommandsManual.md#project-delete) with the option `--entities` will also delete the related impCentral API entities.
-See [the command’s spec](./CommandsManual.md#project-delete) for more details.
-Use this option when, for example, you want to clean all the entities after working on a temporary test project.
+- The command [`impt project delete`](./CommandsManual.md#project-delete) with the option `--entities` will also delete the related impCentral API entities.
+See [the command’s specification](./CommandsManual.md#project-delete) for more details.
+Use this option when, for example, you want to clean up all of the entities after working on a temporary test project.

-**Note:** [`impt project delete`](./CommandsManual.md#project-delete) never deletes the [local auth file](./CommandsManual.md#local-auth-file), if it exists in the Project directory.
+**Note** The command [`impt project delete`](./CommandsManual.md#project-delete) never deletes the [local auth file](./CommandsManual.md#local-auth-file), if it exists in the Project directory.
 Use [`impt auth logout --local`](./CommandsManual.md#auth-login) to delete the [local auth file](./CommandsManual.md#local-auth-file), or remove it manually.

 **Example**

-**Delete everything**
+Delete everything.

 ```
 > impt project delete --all